coderefinery/presentations/2023-rsecon.md

 # Experiences from teaching basic RSE skills with CodeRefinery

-Samantha Wittke, CSC - IT center for science, Finland
+Samantha Wittke, CSC - IT Center for Science, Finland

 Radovan Bast, UiT - The Arcic University of Norway